One of the key point of CLiR workflow: you can edit an infrared image, while acessing all RAW parameters in Lightroom or Camera RAW via Photoshop.

 In CLiR release v1.2 we’ve included over 400 dcp profiles that should cover most of brands and models for infrared.
-This article is about how to install them properly.

 Why do I have to use an Infrared custom profile?

+CLiR Infrared profiles fills the gap between Raw editing and White Balance, when using Adobe Camera RAW, Photoshop or Lightroom.
 By now we’re quite sure that you’ve realized that digital infrared photography is very special.
 Therefore, it needs special attention when it comes to White Balance.
-While shooting, and while developping your images.
+While shooting, and while developing your images.

-Introducing the CLiR Infrared Normalization.
+Introducing CLiR Infrared Normalization :

 CLiR Infrared dcp profile is setting Adobe DNG / RAW engine to interpret of White Balance properly.